-In some cases, the entire process cannot be completed before an accommodation must be implemented.
+In some cases, the entire disability accommodation process cannot be completed before an accommodation must be implemented.
 In these rare circumstances, on a case-by-case basis and when reasonable, a temporary accommodation may be implemented pending completion of the disability accommodation process under this policy.
-Such a temporary accommodation is implemented solely based on the need for additional time to complete the disability accommodation process, and shall be in place only until the disability accommodations process is complete.
-The provision of a temporary accommodation should not be construed in any way as a reflection of eligibility for accommodation or a determination as to the reasonableness of the accommodation provided.
-The provision of a temporary accommodation does not in any way change the requirements of this policy, nor is a student relieved of meeting those requirements.
+Such a temporary accommodation is implemented solely based on the need for additional time to complete the disability accommodation process and shall be in place only until the disability accommodations process is complete.
+Typically, temporary accommodations will expire at the end of the academic semester in which the temporary accommodation is granted, or upon approval or denial of a non-temporary accommodation.
+The provision of temporary accommodation should not be construed in any way as a reflection of eligibility for accommodation or a determination as to the reasonableness of the accommodation provided.
+The provision of temporary accommodation does not in any way change the requirements of this policy, nor is a student relieved of meeting those requirements.